DS1TPT/ABF_Lang/README.md

 - Argument type of commands except for 'w' are int(unsigned/signed type depends on pointer mode).
 - 'w'command's argument type is int when pointer type is char or int, and signed int or double when pointer type is double.
 Unsigned/signed type depends on pointer mode.
 - Arguments must be written right after a command without space or anything else.
+- Size of arguments are 4 Bytes when pointer type is int/char, and 8 bytes when pointer type is double.
 - Arguments must be separated using ','.
 ```
 Example: a0,5 ; *mem && *(mem + 5)